 Timber rattlesnakes are endemic to North America.
 They call the United States home, and cannot be found anywhere else in the world.

-Most rattlesnakes prefer hotter climates, and are therefore limited to the southern United States.
+Most rattlesnakes prefer hotter climates, and are therefore found in the southern United States.
 One of the most interesting facts about timber rattlesnakes is that it’s the most northerly distributed venomous snake in the U.S.

 It is found as far north as New York in the east, and Minnesota in the west.
 Its range extends as far south as Texas and the northernmost third of Florida.